caltechlibrary/iga/docs/introduction.md

 ```
 IGA will contact GitHub, extract metadata from the release and the repository, construct a metadata record in the format required by InvenioRDM, and send the record plus the GitHub release source archive (a [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) file) to the InvenioRDM server.
 Various options can modify IGA's behavior, as explained in detail in the section on [command-line usage of IGA](cli-usage.md).

-Note that the availability of a command-line version of IGA means you can also use it to send _past_ software releases to an InvenioRDM server &ndash; IGA doesn't care if what you're asking it to archive is the _latest_ release of something; it can archive any release.
+Note that the availability of a command-line version of IGA means you can also use it to send _past_ releases to an InvenioRDM server &ndash; IGA doesn't care if what you're asking it to archive is the _latest_ release of something; it can archive any release.
 This makes it useful for archiving past projects; it also makes it possible for institutions to easily perform activities such as archiving software on behalf of faculty and students.

-As a GitHub Action, IGA allows you to set up a GitHub workflow that will automatically send new releases of software to a designated InvenioRDM server.
+As a GitHub Action, IGA allows you to set up a GitHub workflow that will automatically send new releases to a designated InvenioRDM server.
 The procedure for this is detailed in the section on [GitHub Action usage of IGA](gha-usage.md).
 Once set up, you do not have to remember to send releases of a particular GitHub project to InvenioRDM &ndash; it will do it for you.